 Disabled or Elderly Tax Relief

-Disability Compensation – For veterans who are totally or partially disabled due to service related illnesses.
+For veterans who are totally or partially disabled due to service-related illnesses.

-Death Compensation, Pension and Other Related Claims – For dependents of veterans with wartime service or who died of a service related disability.
+For dependents of veterans with wartime service or who died of a service-related disability.